 How do I get there?

-Train – Melbourne Central station is directly opposite the Library's Swanston Street entrance.
+Train – Flinders Street Station is the closest station, and only a short walk to the Melbourne Town Hall.
 Country travellers can transfer to metropolitan trains at Southern Cross or North Melbourne stations.

-Tram – there are tram stops near our entrances on Swanston Street and La Trobe Street
+Tram – there are tram stops near our entrances on Swanston Street and Collins Street

 Bus – the nearest stops are in Lonsdale, Russell and Exhibition streets

 See Public Transport Victoria for more information.